 Being a Super Hero

 At 19, Lindokuhle Moshani is living his dream of studying medicine at the University of Stellenbosch.
-He says that growing up he encountered some bumps along the way, but that he knew all along that his road would lead him to where he is now.
+Growing up he encountered some bumps along the way - but he knew all along that his road would lead him to where he is now.

-Born in Lower Crossroads to a teen mom, Lindokuhle says that his mom was in Grade 11 when she fell pregnant with him.
+Lindokuhle was born in Lower Crossroads – his mother was in Grade 11 when she found out she was pregnant.
 His father refused to acknowledge that Lindokuhle was his, leaving Lindokuhle’s mom to raise him on her own.

 “She would always tell me that she dropped out of school to take care of me and that I must take education seriously because she had to end her education at a young age.”

 Lindokuhle says that he has scarce memories of his childhood, but he does remember an incident that happened when he was four-years-old.